 To open the Radeon Control Panel, follow these steps:

 - Right-click anywhere on an open area on your desktop.

-Now you will be able to adjust color temperature, brightness, hue, contrast, and saturation using the provided sliders.
+Now, you can adjust color temperature, brightness, hue, contrast, and saturation using the sliders.

 Intel GPU Adjustments